Storing connection data within LDAP

 member: cn=user2,ou=people,dc=example,dc=net

-To read connection data from LDAP, Guacamole’s main configuration file, modify the /etc/kcm-setup/docker-compose.yml file.
+To read connection data from LDAP, modify the `/etc/kcm-setup/docker-compose.yml` file.

-The base DN of all connections defined within LDAP must be specified using the LDAP_CONFIG_BASE_DN property.
-This base DN should be the DN of the portion of the LDAP directory whose subtree contains all Guacamole connections accessible via LDAP.
+The base DN of all connections defined within LDAP must be specified using the `LDAP_CONFIG_BASE_DN` property.
+This base DN should be the DN of the portion of the LDAP directory whose subtree contains all Keeper connections accessible via LDAP.
 Only connections defined within the subtree of this base DN will be visible.

 guacamole: